-Discovery GWAS were focused on the EA subsample and a transancestral meta-analysis of GWAS summary statistics from the COGA AA and EA subsamples (EA + AA; see Figure 1).
+Genome-wide association studies and meta-analysis: Discovery GWAS were focused on the EA subsample and a trans-ancestral meta-analysis of GWAS summary statistics from the COGA AA and EA subsamples (EA+AA; see Figure 1).
 Even though a GWAS was conducted in the AA subsample, results were only used in the trans-ancestral meta-analysis.
-Due to the strict definition of AD controls, the individual AA subsample was too small for use as a discovery sample (both cases and controls had a sample size <1000; full results available upon request).
-For binary traits, association analysis was performed using a generalized estimating equation framework (with a binomial probability distribution) to control for relatedness with each family treated as a cluster.
-For the criterion count measure, a linear mixed effects model was fit to continuously distributed data with family relationship adjusted through a kinship matrix.
-The R package GWAF37 was used to test both models.
-Birth cohort (birth year: 1890-1929; 1930-1949; 1950-1969; ≥1970) was a stronger predictor of AD than was age (see also Reference 38), and hence was selected along with sex, GWAS array indicator, and the first four ancestral PCs (as in a prior study by Wetherill et al31) as covariates in the model.
+Due to the strict definition of AD controls, the individual AA subsample was too small for use as a discovery sample (both cases and controls had a sample size < 1000; full results available upon request).
+For binary traits, association analysis was performed using a generalized estimating equation (GEE) framework (with a binomial probability distribution) to control for relatedness with each family treated as a cluster.
+For the criterion count measure, a liner mixed effects model was fit to continuously distributed data with family relationship adjusted through a kinship matrix.
+The R package GWAF 40 was used to test both models.
+Birth cohort (birth year: 1890-1929; 1930-1949; 1950-1969; >=1970) was a stronger predictor of alcohol dependence than was age (see also: Grucza et al., 2008 41), and hence was selected along with sex, GWAS array indicator, and the first four ancestral principal components (as in a prior study by 34) as covariates in the model.
 In GWS regions, conditional analyses were performed by including the most significant variant in the region as a covariate to evaluate whether a single locus explained the association signal.
-The transancestral (EA + AA) meta-analysis was performed using inversevariance weighting in METAL.39 As implemented in METAL, genomic control, which was estimated by comparing the median test statistics to those expected by chance alone, was applied to the GWAS of COGA AA and COGA EA.
-For the trans-ancestral meta-analysis (EA + AA), genomic control was applied to the standard errors of the effect sizes.
+The transancestral (EA+AA) meta-analysis was performed using inverse-variance weighting in METAL 42.
+As implemented in METAL, genomic control, which was estimated by comparing the median test statistics to those expected by chance alone, was applied to the GWAS of COGA AA and COGA EA.
+For the trans-ancestral meta-analysis (EA+AA), genomic control was applied to the standard errors of the effect sizes.
 All genomic control estimations were implemented in METAL.
-Only GWS variants (P < 5E-8) were evaluated in replication samples.
-As we tested seven individual criteria for the tertiary analyses, a matrix of the phenotypic correlations between these criteria in the EA participants (Table S1B) was spectrally decomposed using matSpD^{40,41} resulting in three effectively independent tests and thus a revised GWS P-value threshold of 1.67E-8 was used for the tertiary analyses.
+Only GWS variants (p <5E-8) were evaluated in replication samples.
+As we tested seven individual criteria for the tertiary analyses, a matrix of the phenotypic correlations between these criteria in the EA participants (Supplemental Table 1B) was spectrally decomposed using matSpD ^{43,44} resulting in 3 effectively independent tests and thus a revised GWS p value threshold of 1.67E-8 was used for the tertiary analyses.